Finding a Top Financial Advisor Firm in San Diego, California

-For a firm with just five advisors, Telos Capital Management’s team has a decent spread of certifications.
-There are four certified financial planners (CFPs), four chartered financial analysts (CFAs), one accredited investment fiduciary (AIF) and one investment advisor certified compliance professional (IACCP).
+For a firm with a smaller staff of advisors, Telos Capital Management’s team has a decent spread of certifications.
+There are four certified financial planners (CFPs), five chartered financial analysts (CFAs) and one accredited investment fiduciary (AIF).

-Telos Capital Management, Inc. says that it specializes in separately managed portfolios, which it describes as highly customized and tax efficient.
+Telos Capital Management says that it specializes in separately managed portfolios, which it describes as highly customized and tax-efficient.
 The firm focuses more so on achieving long-term results, rather than on quarterly performance.
 Its investment philosophy is grounded in careful stock selection, diversification and proper asset allocation.